1959582_10203081198489244_274663726_n.jpg

 The Vernon Mill in Stockport, not far from where I was born in Woodbank, and the Goyt Mill in Marple, where I went to grammar school with two still-best friends, were outliers of the Lancashire cotton-spinning industry.
 The Goyt was built relatively late, in 1905: both existed because of their close proximity to the River Goyt, a tributary of the much more famous Mersey.

 Later, after our walk, I thought: if you’ve been captivated living in vastly different faraway places, does it affect how you see the landscape of your childhood if and when you return?
 Does the long-ago seem overcrowded; a bit twee; even dull?
-Blue sky with cottonwool blobs enhances a scene, but in Tupperware dullness or relentless drizzle, nostalgia may be smothered by disappointment.
+Blue sky with cottonwool blobs enhances a scene, but in Tupperware-lid dullness or relentless drizzle, nostalgia may be smothered by disappointment.

 Burning bridges